 Didn’t see that coming

 Here’s something I bet you didn’t see coming…..
 OBS makes great use of the NVENC encoder but only limited use of QuickSync.
-The Kaby Lake, Coffee Lake and Whiskey Lake versions of QuickSync (v6) can do much more.
+For some reason the drop-down box only offers 3 presets.
+The Kaby Lake, Coffee Lake and Whiskey Lake versions of QuickSync (v6) can 7 different presets.

 The rate control of LA_ICQ is excellent for local VBR recordings.
 However OBS only offers 3 presets for QuickSync including “Quality”, “Balanced” and “Speed”.
 There are 7 presets in FFMPEG, the slowest of which is called “veryslow”.
-QuickSync using OBS preset “Quality” is the lowest scoring encoder in this test, just take another look at the graph to see it can’t compete.
+I make an assumption here, that OBS “Quality” preset is the same as the one in Handbrake.
+QuickSync using Handbrake preset “Quality” is the lowest scoring encoder in this test, just take another look at the graph to see it can’t compete.
 However using the “veryslow” preset in FFMPEG yielded results very close to, but a little BETTER THAN x264 could get.

 Here’s the FFMPEG command I used: